Mansfield: Urban regeneration

-Rosemary Centre, built as a large weaving shed in 1907 by John Harwood Cash and converted to retail in 1984, is a pedestrianised area off the town centre with a covered streetside parade.
+Rosemary Centre, built as a large weaving shed in 1907 by John Harwood Cash and converted to retail in 1984, was a pedestrianised area off the town centre with a covered streetside parade.
 In April 2023, a planning application to demolish the Rosemary Centre to build a Lidl supermarket and another retail unit was approved.
-The adjacent Walkden Street Car Park's top floor collapsed, and Mansfield District Council have decided for the car park to be demolished also.
-This again forms part of the town centre Masterplan.
+Demolition of the centre began in January 2026 and was completed by March 2026.

-A new hotel is expected to be built on the former bus station as planned from 2020 at the cost of £12 million.
-Planning permission has been granted but due to the rising costs of inflation the plans are being revised to be cost effective.
+The nearby Walkden Street car park's top floor collapsed in August 2025 and Mansfield District Council decided for the car park to be demolished.
+This forms part of the town centre Masterplan.
+Demolition was opposed by Tesco (which the council was contracted to for an additional 49 years) and prolonged litigation ensued.
+As of August 2026 no demolition has occurred.